Selene Vigil

-Selene Here Vigil is an American singer best known as the lead vocalist of the band 7 Year Bitch.
+Selene Here Vigil (born July 16, 1965) is an American musician best known as the lead vocalist for the punk rock band 7 Year Bitch.

 Career

-Vigil co-founded punk band 7 Year Bitch alongside Elizabeth Davis, Valerie Agnew and Stefanie Sargent in 1990; they released three studio albums before disbanding in 1997.
+In 1990, Vigil co-founded the punk rock band 7 Year Bitch alongside Elizabeth Davis, Valerie Agnew, and Stefanie Sargent.
+The band released three studio albums before disbanding in 1997.
 In 2009, she was working as a Pilates instructor.

 In 2010, Vigil released her debut solo album, That Was Then.
 In 2017, she released her second solo album, Tough Dance.
+Vigil has not recorded or released any new material as of 2026.